 The Wind River III is a durable pair, great for extended treks and backpacking trips.
 They are completely waterproof but also feature a breathable membrane that allows excess water vapor to escape, ensuring your feet stay dry and cool even when its hot and humid.
 They also offer strong support along the chassis to help prevent ankle rolling and are especially designed to provide a comfortable fit that still offers maximum protection and grip.

-We are big fans.
+We are big fans of the Oboz lineup.
 You can find it here.

 Best Hiking Boot for Wide Feet